Macmod/ldapx/README.md

 }
 ```

-To have your middleware use middleware options for the arguments of the function call, use the `optInt` / `optStr` / `optFloat` / `optBool` functions defined from `config.go`.
+To have your middleware use middleware options for the arguments of the function call, use the `optInt` / `optStr` / `optFloat` / `optBool` functions from `config.go`.

 ## Contributing